boldflight/BibleConverter/test_EPUB/output/matt.md

 [5] But you say, ‘If someone tells his father or mother, “Whatever help you would have received from me is given to God,” [6] he does not need to honor his father.’
 You have nullified the word of God on account of your tradition.
 [7] Hypocrites!
-Isaiah prophesied correctly about you when he said,
+Isaiah prophesied correctly about you when he said, [8] ‘This people honors me with their lips, but their heart is far from me,
+[9] and they worship me in vain, teaching as doctrines the commandments of men.’”

 ### True Defilement